-A. Michael Froomkin is the Laurie Silvers & Mitchell Rubenstein Distinguished Professor of Law at the University of Miami in Coral Gables, Florida, specializing in Privacy Law, Internet Law, and Administrative Law.
+A. Michael Froomkin is the Laurie Silvers & Mitchell Rubenstein Distinguished Professor of Law at the University of Miami in Coral Gables, Florida, specializing in Privacy Law, Robot Law, Internet Law, and Administrative Law.

 He is a founder-editor of the online law review Jotwell, The Journal of Things We Like (Lots).
 He is the founder and sometime Chair of the We Robot conference that alternates annually between Miami and the West Coast.
 He serves on the Editorial Board of Information, Communication & Society and of I/S: A Journal of Law and Policy for the Information Society.
 He is on the Advisory Boards of several organizations including the Electronic Frontier Foundation and the Electronic Privacy Information Center.
 Prof. Froomkin is a member of the Royal Institute of International Affairs in London, and a non-resident Fellow of the Center for Democracy & Technology and the Yale Law School Information Society Project.
 He is also active in technology-related projects in the greater Miami area.

 Professor Froomkin’s publications are listed at http://law.tm/#pubs.